aarongarnerm/aarongarnerm.github.io/index.md

 ### [Cash Widget](https://github.com/aarongarnerm/Cash-Widget)

 > Cash Widget is an expense manager application that stores transaction records for the current user that is logged into the computer.
 It uses SQLite to store the data.
-You can serach through records within a range of dates, or just show all records.
+You can search through records within a range of dates, or just show all records.
 You have the ability to categorize your transactions and specify what payment method you used to make the transaction.